Today you're going to learn all the potential benefits of CBD and CBD oil.

 Because the CBD industry is such a new one, there are many shady businesses selling low-quality CBD oil.

-Low-quality CBD oil might do you more harm than good because you have no clue about the extraction method and what kind of plants they use (they might be full of pesticides for example).
+Low-quality CBD oil might do you more harm than good.
+Why?
+Because you have no clue about the extraction method and what kind of plants they use.
+The plants may be full of pesticides, for example.

-Besides contamination risks, FDA tests have shown that some CBD oils have 0% of CBD in them!
+Besides contamination risks, FDA tests have shown that some CBD oils have 0% of CBD in them (55)!
 So be careful…

 We reviewed over 50 CBD oils and rated them on metrics like: